Overview

 Delete Connection

-Press Delete key, or right-click and select Remove Mapping.
+Press Delete key, or right-click the connection line and select Delete.

 3